zeyuz35/zeyuz35.github.io/vault/SFM.inference.md

 8.

 These make up the total 8 assumptions/regularity conditions, typically referred to as the Bai and Ng regularity conditions, and are considered standard in the literature.

+## Bai and Ng 2006

+Bai and Ng 2006 derive additional convergence rates for the PC estimator.
+Notably, due to the convergence rates derived, they show that it is OK to treat the estimated factors as subsequent regressors.